Expand

 Description

-Accounting, auditing, and compliance considerations
+Accounting, auditing, and

-• Deadlines extended for many renewable technologies
+• Extended deadlines for many existing credits related to renewable technologies

 • No specified audit or compliance requirements; however, subject to recapture